aragon/AGPs/AGPs/AGP-W.md

 - Aragon One: 10 APM
 - Aragon Network Security Partner (at the time of deployment): 5 APM

 The AA multisig has the ability to change the distribution of token holders by minting and burning tokens.
-These changes should generally be triggered by an AGP (p.e. a new Flock team that requests APM tokens as part of their proposal) but as per AGP-1, the Aragon Association would still be able to perform these changes unilaterally (p.e. a Flock team is no longer working for the Network).
+These changes should generally be triggered by an AGP (e.g. a new Flock team that requests APM tokens as part of their proposal) but as per AGP-1, the Aragon Association would still be able to perform these changes unilaterally (e.g. a Flock team is no longer working for the Network).

 #### Timeline